danielabar/meblog/src/markdown/datadog-heroku-rails.md

 ![datadog heroku rails architecture diagram](../images/datadog-heroku-rails-architecture-diagram.png "datadog heroku rails architecture diagram")

 Heroku runs both web and worker dynos, where your Rails app is hosted.
-For Datadog APM to capture data effectively, you’ll need both the datadog gem (integrated directly into the Rails app) and the Datadog Agent, which must run as a separate process on each dyno.
+For Datadog to capture trace data and metrics, you’ll need both the Datadog gem (integrated directly into the Rails app) and the Datadog Agent, which runs as a separate process on each dyno.
 The trace data flow is:

 1. The Rails app, instrumented by the `datadog` gem, generates trace data as it processes web requests and background jobs.
 2. The `datadog` gem sends this trace data to the Datadog Agent running on your Heroku dynos, and typically listening on port 8126.